Tappr/tappr-slate/source/index.html.md

 ---
 # Introduction

-Welcome to the Tappr API!
+Welcome to the Tappr developer portal!

 Our API is organized around REST, and accetps form-encoded request bodies, with JSON-encoded response returned.
 We follow the standard HTTP response codes and verbs.